Boeing CEO To Face Capitol Hill Grilling - UrduPoint

 Boeing CEO To Face Capitol Hill Grilling

-New York, (APP - UrduPoint / Pakistan Point News - 18th Jun, 2024) Boeing CEO Dave Calhoun will likely face tough questions Tuesday when a Senate panel grills the executive on safety problems, manufacturing missteps and alleged efforts to intimidate whistleblowers.
+New York, (APP - UrduPoint / Pakistan Point News - 18th Jun, 2024) Boeing CEO Dave Calhoun is expected to apologize to families of crash victims on Tuesday as he faces a Senate grilling following accusations that the plane maker put profits over safety.

 The hearing, an examination of "Boeing's Broken Safety Culture," follows an April session of the Senate Permanent Subcommittee on Investigations featuring a Boeing engineer who testified that he was punished for raising safety questions about the top-selling 787 Dreamliner and 777.